Five-Stage Design-to-Execution Workflow

 What Happened

 1. Stage 1 (Design): Explored the problem space — read code, logs, errors, external references.
-Produced a design document (docs/[topic]_design.md) describing purpose, scope, principles, user stories, and functional requirements.
+Produced a design document — a structured markdown file with numbered sections covering purpose, scope, core design principles, primary user stories, and functional requirements grouped by area.
 No code changes.
 This stage caught misunderstandings before they became wrong implementations.

 2. Stage 2 (PDR): Translated the design into physical specifications — what exists to reuse, new dependencies, package layout, data model, component specifications with file paths.
 The PDR is a build spec that could be handed to a different implementor.